RetroDECK/ES-DE/USERGUIDE-DEV.md

 It's of course also possible to skip this type of directory structure and put all the games in the root folder, but then there will be multiple entries for the same game which is not so tidy.
 Another approach would be to put all the files in the root folder and then hide the game files, showing only the .m3u playlist files.
 ES-DE is flexible so do whatever makes most sense for the situation.

 When setting up games in this fashion, it's recommended to scrape the directory in addition to the .m3u file as it looks nicer to see the metadata for the games also when browsing the folders.
-ES fully supports scraping folders, although some metadata is not included for folders for logical reasons.
-If you only scrape the folders and not the actual game files, it may look somehow ok when browsing, but when a game is part of a collection, the metadata will be missing there.
-This includes the **Last played** and **All games** collections for instance.
-Also note that while it's possible to mark a folder as a favorite, it will never be part of a collection, such as **Favorites**.
+ES-DE fully supports scraping folders, although some metadata is not included for logical reasons (and while it's possible to mark a folder as favorite, it will not be part of the Favorites collection as only files can be part of collections).
+If you only scrape the folders and not the actual game files, it may look somehow ok when browsing the gamelist, but when such a game is part of a collection, the metadata will be missing there.
+This includes the _All games, Favorites_ and _Last played_ collections but also any custom collection where the game has been added.

-It's also recommended to use the metadata editor to set the flags **Exclude from game counter** and **Exclude from automatic scraper** for the actual game files so that they are not counted for the game statistics display and not scraped when running the multi-scraper.
-If you don't want to hide the individual game files but still want a cleaner look, it's also possible to set the flag **Hide metadata fields** for the game files.
+It's also recommended to use the metadata editor to set the flags _Exclude from game counter_ and _Exclude from automatic scraper_ for the actual game files so that they are not counted for the game statistics display and not scraped when running the multi-scraper.
+If you don't want to hide the individual game files but still want a cleaner look, it's also possible to set the flag _Hide metadata fields_ for the game files.

 ### Special game installation considerations